darg0001/Bias/code/b_PopeSydnor/1_MC_simulations/README.md

 * delta_CP: varies amount of correlation between CP and SUP
 * n_rep: controls how many iterations of random 80-20 splits to implement.
 (Note for our analysis, we split this file into smaller files instead of running one script of 100 iterations.)

+Note that 'b_simulation_figs.R' can only be run after all the simulation code has run and has created the .csv files.